 MTSA holds one admissions interview session period annually.
 Due to the number of applications MTSA typically receives, this annual meeting of the full Admissions Committee for the admissions interview session is projected to span two to three business days.
-The Admissions Committee meets for its annual interview session in mid-July.
+MTSA may conduct early interviews for those applicants who meet a higher level of admission criteria (see Early Interview Criteria).
+The Admissions Committee meets for its annual interview session during the summer semester.
 An applicant's file must be complete prior to the deadline to be considered by the Screening Committee for an interview with the Admissions Committee.